lucas-rombaldi/marvel-catalog/README.md

 <img src="https://github.com/lucas-rombaldi/marvel-catalog/blob/master/src/img/marvel-logo.png?raw=true" height="200" width="400"/>

 This is a catalog application that brings to you all of the Marvel characters, along with many nice information, like series, comics, among others!
+Enjoy and contribute!

 ## Release Notes